bjmvictor/FlowWorklist/README.md

   AND ped_rx.cd_set_exa IN ('4','39');
 ```

-The auxiliary de/para table (de_para_worklist_rx) acts as a semantic bridge between internal hospital exam identifiers and DICOM-compliant procedure codes and meanings, ensuring that the exam requested in the HIS is correctly mapped to the modality’s exposure menu on the workstation.
+ℹ️The auxiliary de/para table (de_para_worklist_rx) acts as a semantic bridge between internal hospital exam identifiers and DICOM-compliant procedure codes and meanings, ensuring that the exam requested in the HIS is correctly mapped to the modality’s exposure menu on the workstation.

 ### Quick Reference: Key Field Mappings